mchyeah/mchyeah/README.md

 - 👋 Hi, I’m @mchyeah
-- 👀 I’m interested in machine learning and ai in the travel tech space
+- 👀 I’m interested in product, machine learning and ai in the travel tech space
 - 🌱 I’m currently learning data science
 <!---
 - 💞️ I’m looking to collaborate on ...